looker-open-source/embed-sdk/README.md

 ### Acquire session backend process

 This process will be called every time a Looker embed IFRAME is created.
 The acquire session backend process requires that the Looker api endpoint `acquire_embed_cookieless_session` be called to create an embed session or attach to an existing embed session.
 This endpoint accepts an embed user definition and creates or updates it.
-This is similar behavior to the embed SSO login as they both can create and update embed user data.
+This is similar behavior to the signed URL embed login as they both can create and update embed user data.
 One major difference in the payloads is that `force_logout_login` is ignored by `acquire_embed_cookieless_session`.
 Cookieless embed logins ALWAYS force logout login (as there should be no Looker cookies this should be a noop).

 Cookieless embed sessions are associated with the user's browser user agent.
 It is important that that user agent for the browser be set on the request.